KuanYuLai/Senior-Project/Website/SmartJobAdvisor/README.md

 There are three buttons on this page:
 - **Export to CSV:**  exports the current contents of the spreadsheet into a CSV named "Job_#.csv"
-- **Copy Link to Clipboad:**  copies the link to the page, for each of sharing
+- **Copy Link to Clipboard:**  copies the link to the page, for each of sharing
 - **Justifications?:**  toggles the justifications column (enabled by default)

 The URL for this page determines what job is being displayed and if justifications are on<br/>